 The payment mechanisms in both contracts are some variants of the variable piece rates, sometimes also known as a fixed performance benchmark schemes.
 The payment mechanism in the old contract consists of the finishing fee, piece rates for the hatching eggs and commercial eggs, the hatchability bonus and the feed conversion bonus.
-Over the years (see Table 1) the payment mechanism has been amended multiple times, such that the last version of the old contract prior to the introduction of the new contract has the same payment mechanism as the one used in the new long-term contract.
+As seen from Table 1, over the years, the payment mechanism has been amended multiple times.
+The the last version of the old contract prior to the introduction of the new contract has the same payment mechanism as the one used in the new long-term contract.
 In fact the new contract merely incorporated the changes to the payment mechanism that were made to the old contract over the years prior to ushering of the new contract.
 The payment mechanism in the new contract has an identical finishing fee (2.5 cents per chicken per week until the birds are 25 weeks of age) and an identical piece rate for commercial eggs (9 cents per dozen) as in the old contract.
 These two elements of the payment scheme have not changed during the analyzed 12-year interval.
 However, the piece rate for hatching eggs has been changed multiple times from as low as 27 cents per dozen hatching eggs at the end of 1991 to 32 cents base rate in January of 2000 when the last correction to the payment scheme took place.
-In addition, the contract has two types of equipment bonuses:

-2 cents per dozen of hatching eggs (introduced in January 1993) if a grower installs male feeders and high profile grills, and 2 cents per dozen of hatching eggs (introduced in April 1995, subsequently raised to 3 cents in March 1998) if a grower installs cool cells.
-Starting in July 1996, the contract begins to officially distinguish the "in-season" and the "out-ofseason" flocks in the sense that the out-of-season flocks receive an additional 1 cent per dozen hatching eggs premium.
+In addition, the contract has two types of equipment bonuses: 2 cents per dozen of hatching eggs (introduced in January 1993) if a grower installs male feeders and high profile grills6, and 2 cents per dozen of hatching eggs (introduced in April 1995, subsequently raised to 3 cents in March 1998) if a grower installs cool cells.7 Starting in July 1996, the contract begins to officially distinguish the "in-season" and the "out-of-season" flocks in the sense that the out-of-season flocks receive an additional 1 cent per dozen hatching eggs premium.
 The out-of-season flocks are flocks that were placed on a pullet farm during the months of November, December, January or February.
 Adding the equipment and out-of-season premiums, the composite piece rate for hatching eggs in 2000 for growers with installed male feeders and cool cells was 37 cents per dozen hatching eggs (32+2+3) for in-season flocks and 38 cents (32+1+2+3) for the out-of-season flocks.

 Both contracts have the hatchability and feed conversion bonuses but their specifications also changed multiple times over the years.
 In the early versions of the old contract the hatchability bonus was symmetric around 85% hatchability, with the bonus/penalty in the amount of 0.5 cents per dozen hatching eggs for each percent deviation from 85%.
 This formula remained intact for the in-season flocks until January 2000 when the benchmark was lowered to 84% and the rate was increased to 1 cent per dozen hatching eggs.
-However, beginning with pullets started on November 1, 1992, the formula for the out-of-season flocks changed such that each percent hatchability above 85% carried a bonus of 0.5 cents per dozen hatching eggs, whereas the penalty in the same amount was imposed only for each percent hatchability below 83%.
-In January 2000, the 83-85% range benchmark hatchability was lowered to 82-84% and the rate was raised from 0.5 cent to 1 cent per dozen hatching eggs.
+However,

-&lt;sup>7Male feeders work well in combination with hen only feeders.
+6Male feeders work well in combination with hen only feeders.
 The two grills combined ensure that the birds receive the optimal nutrition.
 If the birds are allowed to eat each others feed, the males will get fat (and may develop visceral gout) and their fertility will go down and the hens will not get enough protein or calcium.